Mintbase/Grants-Program/applications/prosopo.md

 ### 2.8 Deliverables summary

-The below table outlines the functionalities of each software component that will be delivered as part of the MVP release, which is covered by the W3F grant.
+The below table outlines the functionalities of each software component that will be delivered as part of the MVP release, which is covered by the Mintbase grant.
 We have also outlined future features we would expect to include in these components.
 These are provided to show our vision but are not part of the delivery.

 <table>